 The Collegiate Church of St Mary in Warwick is the beautiful setting for the annual Christmas Tree Festival, which opens on Warwick Town Victorian evening, Thursday 29 November and continues until Sunday 9 December 2018.
-This year the community led ‘Warwick Poppies’ display runs alongside the Festival and marks the 100 year anniversary of the end of the First World.
+This year the community led ‘Warwick Poppies’ display runs alongside the Festival and marks the 100 year anniversary of the end of the

 Visitors can vote for their favourite Christmas tree and be entered in the prize draw.
 Admission on Victorian Evening is 50p per adult.
 Children are Free.
 There will be Entertainment to include a variety of music, including, Spa Brass, mulled wine & mince pies.
 Craft stalls and the St Mary’s gift shop will help with those Christmas presents.
 The evening will be rounded off with a short carol service at 8.45 pm.